Team-Nutshell/nutshellengine-docs/source/types/Light/index.rst

 	  - The light's base direction vector.
 	* - cutoff
 	  - :doc:`/types/Math/index`::vec2
-	  - Only used in spot lights.
+	  - The light's cutoff values.
+Only used by spot lights.
 In radians.

 Notes
 -----